 Living On Campus

 The residence program at King’s makes the transition from home to university a little easier.
-A dynamic team of student leaders and staff exist to ensure students have a positive and enjoyable experience in residence.
+A dedicated team of student leaders and staff ensure students have a positive and enjoyable experience in residence.

 Follow King’s Residence on Instagram for all the latest happenings.

 Residence common spaces

-A media lounge equipped with comfortable seating, a microwave for popcorn, and a large screen television with Netflix, cable TV, and blu-ray/DVD capabilities.
+A media lounge with comfortable seating, a microwave for popcorn, and a large screen television with Netflix, cable TV, and blu-ray/DVD capabilities.

 A space created with community in mind.
-It is equipped with a full kitchen, dining tables, lounge chairs, and a fireplace.
+It has a full kitchen, dining tables, lounge chairs, and a fireplace.
 A few hosted events in 6:01 include Bake-a-thons, board game nights, and group dinners.

 A lounge designed for studying.
 The lounge comes equipped with ergonomic chairs and comfy couches.
 7:01 also has a networked printer for student printing and on-demand hot water for beverages.

 A large multi-use space on the main floor of the apartments.
 It is equipped with a large screen television with Netflix, cable TV, and Blu-ray/DVD capabilities.
 A networked printer is also available.
 This space is available for students who wish to study and is used to host programmed events.

-Residence Assistants (RAs) host events every night of the week, ensuring that there will always be a way to get involved in the residence community.
+Residence Assistants (RAs) host events every night of the week, making sure there will always be a way to get involved in the residence community.
 These events are typically held in 6:01.

 Larger residence events are held each semester to bring the entire residence community together.
 The popular Rez Rumble is a tradition on campus, with Tower and Apartment floors competing in various contests and games for prizes.